zalanwastaken/guified/README.md

 Guified is a ~~lightweight~~ GUI library/framework(depends on how you use it) for LÖVE (Love2D) that simplifies window management and UI element creation.
 With its easy-to-use features, Guified enables developers to craft intuitive and interactive graphical user interfaces without unnecessary complexity. 🚀 Whether you're building a small game or a large application, Guified provides the tools you need to streamline the process.

 ### Why Guified? 🤷
-Guified is a flexible, ~~lightweight~~ framework built for developers who want control without the bloat.
+Guified is a flexible, ~~lightweight~~ library/framework built for developers who want control without the bloat.
 It gives you powerful tools like a customizable registry, and efficient error handling, while leaving you the freedom to build exactly what you need.
 Guified doesn’t force patterns or hand-hold you through the process—it’s all about giving you the flexibility to create and optimize your own solutions, on your terms.

+### What is Guified? 🤷
+Guified is a easy to use flexiable and yet powerfull library/framework that puts the devs first.<br>
+Gufied provides easy to use powerfull tools to make UI/UX(or a entire game/app) based on the core LOVE2D modules

 ## Features ✨
 - **Window Management:**